AleDinve/AleDinve.github.io/_pages/teaching.md

 ## Lecturer
 * a.y.
 2024/2025
-    * <em>PhD Course “High Dimensional Approximation: From Wavelets to Sparse Polynomials” for the PhD program in Information Engineering and Science (joint teaching with prof. Francesca Pelosi), University of Siena, Siena, Italy (20h.)</em>
+    * <em>PhD Course “High Dimensional Approximation: From Wavelets to Sparse Polynomials”</em> for the PhD program in Information Engineering and Science (joint teaching with prof. Francesca Pelosi), University of Siena, Siena, Italy (20h.)
 * a.y.
 2023/24
     * <em>“Discrete Mathematics & Theory 2”</em>, CET Academic Programs for Virginia University, Siena, Italy.
 Teaching (24h.)

 ## Teaching assistance
+* a.y.
+2025/2026
+    * <em>“Advanced Programming”</em>, Master Degree in Data Science and Scientific Computing, SISSA/ University of Trieste.
+Teaching assistance (14h.)
 * a.y.
 2024/2025
     * <em>“Advanced Programming”</em>, Master Degree in Data Science and Scientific Computing, SISSA/ University of Trieste.
 Teaching assistance (14h.)
 * a.y.
 2022/23